yoember/yoember.github.io/index.md

 });
 ```

-In the above Route we create a new record and it will be the `model`.
+In the above route's model method, we create a new record and that will be the `model`.
 It automatically appears in the controller and in the template.
-In the `saveLibrary` action we accept a param and we save that model, after we send the application back to Libraries home page with `transitionTo`.
+In the `saveLibrary` action we accept a parameter and we save that model, and then we send the application back to the Libraries home page with `transitionTo`.

-There is an Ember.js built in action (event) `willTransition`, which will be called when you leave a page (route).
-In our case, we use this action to reset the model if we haven't saved in the database before.
+There is an built-in Ember.js action (event) called `willTransition` that is called when you leave a page (route).
+In our case, we use this action to reset the model if we haven't saved it in the database yet.

-As you can see, we can access to the controller from the route handler, with `this.controller` method, however we don't have a real controller file for this route (`/libraries/new`).
-Ember.js dynamic code generation feature automatically creates controllers and route handlers for each route.
+As you can see, we can access the controller from the route handler using `this.controller`, however we don't have a real controller file for this route (`/libraries/new.js`).
+Ember.js's dynamic code generation feature automatically creates controllers and route handlers for each route.
 They exists in memory.
-In this example `model` property exists in this "virtual" controller and in our template, so we can "destroy" it.
+In this example, the `model` property exists in this "virtual" controller and in our template, so we can still "destroy" it.

-Open your browser and please check these automatically generated routes and controllers in Ember Inspector, under the "Routes" section.
-You will see how many different elements dynamically created.
+Open your browser and please check out these automatically generated routes and controllers in Ember Inspector, under the "Routes" section.
+You will see how many different elements are dynamically created.

-What is that nice one liner in `saveLibrary()` method?
+What is that nice one liner in our `saveLibrary()` method?

 ``` javascript
 newLibrary.save().then(() => this.transitionTo('libraries'));
 ```

-In ES2015, after `=>` syntax, if we have only one line of code what would be a `return` and something, we can use a more cleaner structure without curly braces and `return`.
+In ES2015, with the `=>` [syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Syntax), if we only have one line of code (like `return` + something) we can use a cleaner structure, without curly braces and `return`.

 Update: In a previous version we had the following code in `willTransition()`.